WIM-TRD/Avanza/README.md

 # AvanzaForJava
-Controller for the unofficial Avanza API created only for only the purpose of learning Java.
+Controller for the unofficial Avanza API created only for the purpose of learning Java.
 Project is inspired by existing project - [fhqvst - Avanza](https://github.com/fhqvst/avanza).